 “The Day of the Lord” is the Day of Judgment.
 This means that the time was drawing near for God to bring the punishment on Israel He had promised.

-2 It will be a day of darkness and gloominess, a day of clouds and thick darkness, as the morning spreads over the mountains, a great, strong people, like nothing that has ever been seen before, or will be seen again, even for many generations.
+2 It will be a day of darkness and gloominess, a day of clouds and thick blackness.
+Like the dawn spreads over the mountains, a great, strong people, like nothing that has ever been seen before, or will be seen again, even for many generations.

 This may be in reference to the Assyrian army, but is more likely still describing the locust plague.